StackExchange/stack-blog/_posts/2014-9-17-I-Can-Powershell-And-So-Can-You.md

 <li>Populate the AD Security Groups with the correct users</li>
 </ol>
 <div>
-If you're familiar with GADS, you'll know #1 is pretty easy. &nbsp;Using an AD filter we can&nbsp;<a href="https://www.google.com/support/enterprise/static/gapps/docs/admin/en/gads/admin/config_group_sync.html" target="_blank">match groups in our AD structure</a>&nbsp;to existing Google Groups. &nbsp; The only concern here is to make sure that the AD groups actually have the same users as the existing Google group, since no sync has occurred previously. &nbsp;</div>
+If you're familiar with GADS, you'll know #1 is pretty easy.
+Using an AD filter we can<a href="https://www.google.com/support/enterprise/static/gapps/docs/admin/en/gads/admin/config_group_sync.html" target="_blank">match groups in our AD structure</a>to existing Google Groups.
+The only concern here is to make sure that the AD groups actually have the same users as the existing Google group, since no sync has occurred previously. </div>
 <br>
-The second issue, Generating AD Security Groups that don't exist as mailing lists, &nbsp;poses a problem.
-Running a simulated Sync on GADS shows&nbsp;<b>80 Google Groups&nbsp;</b>without a matching AD distribution group.
+The second issue, Generating AD Security Groups that don't exist as mailing lists, poses a problem.
+Running a simulated Sync on GADS shows<b>80 Google Groups</b>without a matching AD distribution group.
 Some of those groups have 100+ members.
 (Done by hand, That's quite a few clicks...)

 <br>
 <div>
-This is our first opportunity to use Powershell to solve our problems. &nbsp;</div>
+This is our first opportunity to use Powershell to solve our problems. </div>
 <br />

 <div style="text-align: left;">
-I start by grabbing a list of groups that arn't in AD. &nbsp;GADS simulated Sync logs those groups in a way that is easily copy/pasted into a nice CVS file.</div>
+I start by grabbing a list of groups that arn't in AD.
+GADS simulated Sync logs those groups in a way that is easily copy/pasted into a nice CVS file.</div>
 <br>
 <div class="separator" style="clear: both; text-align: center;">
 </div>